Revanjin/coding-challenge/README.md

 - display gender with font awesome ✅

 ### 3. The overview of every person can be filtered by movies ✅

-### 4. The overview must consider responsiveness

-### 5. A Homeworld in a Card should link onto a detail page with several information about the planet

   _my own notes:_
+- click on filter should close the filter list ✅

+### 4. The overview must consider responsiveness ✅

+### 5. A Homeworld in a Card should link onto a detail page with several information about the planet ✅

+_my own notes:_
-- Display a planet in the back?
+- Display a planet in the back? ✅
-- Maybe something interactive?
+- Maybe something interactive? ✅

-### 6. Back button :) (back to an unfiltered list)
+### 6. Back button :) (back to an unfiltered list) ✅

 _my own notes:_
 - should take a month. _inside joke_